genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ---

 :::note
-If you have a workspace configured, go straight to the [generating an application](#part-two) section.
+If you already have a workspace configured, go straight to the section on [generating an application](#part-two).
 :::

 ## Generating a workspace {#part-one}